tqtezos/stablecoin/docs/specification.md

 Required `Safelist` entrypoints:
 * `assertTransfers(list(pair (address :from) (address :to)))`
   * Checks whether a transfer is permitted from one address to the other one.

+    TODO: currently implementation doesn't match this interface because of the recent changes to FA2 interface and we are discussing what's the best way to proceed

   Fails if transfer is prohibited for any item from this list.
 * `assertReceiver(address)`
   * Fails if address is not whitelisted or it is blacklisted.